The W.M. Keck Observatory at PLU

 Astronomy Research at PLU

 Dr. Katrina Hay and Dr. Sean O’Neill served as co-mentors for undergraduate research teams in the summers of 2016 and 2018 as part of PLU’s Natural Sciences Undergraduate Research Program.
-The advertisement for their most recent research project is available on YouTube.
+The advertisement for the 2018 research project is below.